-The following is an extract from the introduction of my upcoming book Power and Presence: Reclaiming Your Authentic Self in a Weaponized World.
+The following is an extract from my latest book, Power and Presence: Reclaiming Your Authentic Self in a Weaponized World.
 I use the term “ITopia” to describe a dystopian future in which techno-centrism has replaced a human and nature-centred life.
 The term “MemeWorld” refers specifically to our currently evolving web space, which is increasingly driven by social media and media memes, and where it is becoming evermore difficult to know what is real.

 * * *